mchevalier2/sensors-and-more/README.md

 -->

-Because the API is not live online (yet!), the [streamlit cloud app](https://sensors-and-more.streamlit.app) is built with data collected between July 1st to August 7th 2024.
+**Note**: Because the API is not live online (yet!), the [streamlit cloud app](https://sensors-and-more.streamlit.app) is built with data collected between July 1st to August 7th 2024.
 These data are part of the GitHub repo and are saved in the streamlit_data folder.
 In a real-life situation, I would not include the data with the interface.
-If possible, I would try to access the data live, and if not possible, I would create a dataset that I would save on a cloud service to be dynamically downloaded on loading by the programme.
+If possible, I would try to access the data live, and if not possible, I would create a dataset that I would save on a cloud service to be dynamically downloaded when loading the programme.

 ## Next steps